 You buy life insurance to protect the people you care about, but what about the causes you care about?
+This is where added a charity beneficiary comes in to play.

-Adding a charity to a life insurance policy isn’t ideal for everyone, especially those who are constantly strapped for cash and need to keep their premiums low and are only focused on protecting their spouse or kids.
+Adding a beneficiary to a life insurance policy isn’t ideal for everyone, especially those who are constantly strapped for cash and need to keep their premiums low and are only focused on protecting their spouse or kids.

-What I’m outlining is in no way an all-encompassing, comprehensive, one-size-fits-all approach; however, it is a sound strategy for naming a charity as your beneficiary.
+What I’m outlining is in no way an all-encompassing, comprehensive, one-size-fits-all approach.
+However, it is a sound strategy for naming a charity as your beneficiary.

 Some individuals name charities as their beneficiaries with tax season in mind.
-In some cases, you can get deductions for making charitable donations via a life insurance policy, but in many cases, you won’t.
+In some cases, you can get deductions for making charitable donations via a life insurance policy.
+But in many cases, you won’t.

 Why?
 Because the gift doesn’t come around until you die, and you could stop paying premiums.